-Course enrolment for students entering their fourth year of study will commence shortly on ROSI (rosi.utoronto.ca); individual start times are now available online.
-Please find below information on three fourth year seminars unique to the International Relations Program.
-If you have any questions specific to the courses, kindly forward them to email@example.com.
-Any other questions regarding the fourth year seminar experience may be sent to the International Relations Society student executive – our e-mail address is found below.
+Course enrollment for students entering second, third, or fourth year has begun.
+Individual start times are now available on ROSI.
+Please find below information on first year seminars (2) for students enrolled in the Trinity One: International Relations Stream, and fourth year seminars (3) unique to the International Relations Program.
+If you have any questions about the courses specifically, kindly forward them to firstname.lastname@example.org.
+Any other questions regarding the seminar experience may be sent to the International Relations Society student executive at email@example.com.

-TRN 410Y, Selected Topics in International Studies: Canada’s National Security in a Global World (Thurs 10-12)
+TRN 410Y: Selected Topics in International Studies: Canada’s National Security in a Global World

 This course is a unique opportunity.
 This year, and this year only, it will be taught by Dr Linda Goldthorp, who will be on leave from the Department of National Defence in Ottawa.
 Dr. Goldthorp has long experience dealing with security issues for the government of Canada.
 In addition, she has a PhD (in history) from the University of Toronto, and is a graduate of the International Relations Program.